 Negotiating the Offer

-Do your research and try to assess compensation at similar organizations in the same role.
+Do your research and try to assess compensation for similar roles at similar organizations.
 The window for negotiating terms is after you have had time to consider the offer and before you accept the position, usually at the time the offer is initially made.

 - Consider the total compensation, not just the salary.
 The value of benefits packages can vary considerably.